Fair & Ethical Sourcing

 100%

-Workers in own-brand Tier 1 factories can access an effective in-factory worker dialogue mechanism
+Workers in own-brand Tier 1 factories can access an independent grievance mechanism or an effective in-factory worker dialogue mechanism

 #F8F8F8